nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: dt/Day-of-Week 0000-2359
   * Pros: More convenient and easier for tutor to type.
+  * Cons:
+    1. Harder to implement.
-  * Cons: Only can set the class to a date at most 1 week away.
+    2. Only can set the class to a date at most 1 week away.

 --------------------------------------------------------------------------------------------------------------------